alliedmodders/amtl/README.md

 The String API is still rather in flux.
 Currently, a simple std::string-like class is provided called AString (short for ASCII String).

+### FixedArray (am-fixedarray.h)

+FixedArray&lt;T, AP&gt; is a stripped-down version of Vector that is constructed with a fixed length.
+The length is passed via the constructor; a compile-time length variant is planned.

 # Replacing SourceHook Includes

 AMTL is a spiritual successor to the SourceHook template library, used in many AlliedModders